Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Preliminary and statement of main results

-By Lemma~\ref{w_f-roughpath} (2), $\lim_{N\to\infty}\|C(w_f,{w_f^N}^{\perp})\|_{(2\alpha)^{-1}\hyp var}=0$ and $\lim\omega_{N}(s,t)=0$, we see that the RHS of (\ref{I-I^N}) converges to 0, which completes the proof. \end{proof} We return to (\ref{RDE}) and summarize basic properties of the solution.
+We return to (\ref{RDE}) and summarize basic properties of the solution.
 The pathwise differentiability property of the solution $Y(t,e,w)$ with respect to $w$ in (3) holds for more general case of solutions of RDE (see \cite{friz-hairer}).
 We give a proof of the differentiability property in our case for the completeness.

 \begin{lem} Let $w\in \Omega$. \begin{enumerate} \item[$(1)$] Let $\varphi\in \PeH$.
 Then for all $0\le t\le 1$, we have